The U.S. Civil War Continues

 Thus, we are largely dealing with a battle over redistributing shares of economic power, covered up in the clothing of cultural values.
 That is why it is so bitterly fought.
 To either side, the entire future of the country is at stake.

-The proper way to understand the slavery issue as well as the health care law, therefore, is to see them as symbols of much deeper conflicts.
+With that in mind, the proper way to understand the slavery issue in the 19th century as well as the health care law in the 21st, is to see them as symbols of much deeper conflicts.

 Fundamental shifts in the two parties

-Of course, there is one very important distinction — and one that should truly make today’s Republicans squirm.
-In the case of the U.S. Civil War of 1861-65, it was the Republicans, who were mostly found in the North at the time, who were the political force aligned against slavery (President Lincoln was a Republican), while it was Southern Democrats who fiercely resisted its abolition, as well as resisting the Civil Rights Act one hundred years later.
+However, there is one very important distinction — and one that should truly make today’s Republicans squirm.
+In the case of the U.S. Civil War of 1861-65, it was the Republicans, who were mostly found in the North at the time, who were the political force aligned against slavery (President Lincoln was a Republican).
+In contrast, it was Southern Democrats who fiercely resisted the abolition of slavery.
+It was also they who resisted the Civil Rights Act one hundred years later.

-In essence, now the South is once again rebelling against modernizing shifts of American society.
-Today, in one of the great political realignments of modern politics, that region is the power base of Republicans.
+In essence, it is now once again the South that is rebelling against modernizing shifts of American society.
+But today, in one of the great political realignments of modern politics, that region is the power base of Republicans.
+A key force of enlightenment in America’s 19th century, the Republicans are now the vanguard of anti-enlightenment.

-The equivalent of politically and economically freeing the slaves back then is now granting health care access to all Americans.
-In either case, the old order is about to be toppled and that leads especially Southerners and white conservatives everywhere, to fear for the end of the United States, as they know it.
+Savor this moment in history: The equivalent of politically and economically freeing the slaves back then is now granting health care access to all Americans.
+In either case, the old order is about to be toppled and that leads especially Southerners and white conservatives everywhere to fear for the end of the United States, as they know it.

-Back then, they felt the abolition of slavery and the economic independence of blacks had to be prevented at all costs because the Southern state economies and their leaders’ personal wealth depended on slavery and the economic suppression of the ultimate underclass.
+Back then, they felt the abolition of slavery and the economic independence of blacks had to be prevented at all costs.
+Why?
+Because the Southern state economies and their leaders’ personal wealth depended on slavery and hence the economic suppression of the ultimate underclass.

-Now, the move by Obama to declare that the state plays a role in securing that all Americans are under the umbrella of health insurance plays the role of the secessionist cause.
+Now, the move by Obama to declare that the federal government plays a role in securing that all Americans are under the umbrella of health insurance, plays the role of the secessionist cause.

 The old confederacy and Medicaid

-Look at the list of state governors who refused to expand the medical program for low-income people (Medicaid) and compare that to the list of states that fought to preserve slavery.
-There is an amazing overlap.
+For painful real-life evidence, look at the list of U.S. state governors who refused to expand the medical program for low-income people (Medicaid).
+Then compare that to the list of states that fought to preserve slavery.
+There is an amazing overlap (see chart above).

-There is one more big irony to be pointed out in a historic context: It would be a great injustice to conservatives anywhere on the planet to agree with U.S. Republicans that opposing health insurance coverage for the entire population is conservative in any sense of the word.
+A final historic irony: It would be a great injustice to conservatives anywhere on the planet to argue that opposing health insurance coverage for the entire population is conservative in any sense of the word.